jessepesse/jessepesse.github.io/README.md

 * **Bootstrap 5 Migration:** Upgraded from Bootstrap 4.4.1 to 5.3.3, removed jQuery dependency.
 * **Edit Functionality:** Added ✏️ edit buttons for links, search bangs, and keyboard shortcuts.
 No need to delete and recreate items to fix typos.
 * **Unified Sidebar:** Consolidated settings into a full-height right sidebar with smooth slide animation and push layout.
-* **Reverse Geocoding:** GPS location now displays city names (e.g., "Oulu, FI") instead of generic "GPS, LOC" by querying Open-Meteo Geocoding API.
+* **Reverse Geocoding:** GPS location now displays city names (e.g., "Oulu, FI") instead of generic "GPS, LOC" using OpenStreetMap Nominatim API.
 * **Improved UX:** Sidebar slides in/out smoothly with `translateX` animation.
 Close button (✖) added for intuitive dismissal.
 * **Hover Help:** Question mark icon in bottom-right reveals help panel on hover (only when not in Edit Mode).